macmullensantiago/Apuntes--/README.md

       * www.umassmed.edu/cfm Center for Mindfulness, UMass Medical School www.mindandlife.org Mind and Life Institute www.dharma.org Vipassana retreat centers and schedules

+   ## Yoga
+      * Yoga is also good exercise because it is a type of full-body conditioning.
+It improves strength, balance, and flexibility in the entire body.
+It’s like swimming, in that every part of your body is involved and bene􀉹ts.
+It can even have cardiovascular bene􀉹ts when done vigorously.

    ## Specialize
       * https://amaca.substack.com/p/how-i-got-wealthy-without-working